-- 1. Download ble_app_hrs_c_fw.bin to a GR5515 SK Board through GProgrammer. - 2.
-Connect the serial port of the board to the PC, start GRUart, and configure the serial port on the GRUart as described in "Section 2.4 Serial Port Settings". - 3.
+- 1. Download ble_app_hrs_c.bin to an SK Board through GProgrammer. - 2.
+Connect the serial port of the board to the PC, start GRUart, and configure the serial port on the GRUart. - 3.
 GRUart prints device boot, scanning, and connection logs. - 4.
-Press OK on the GR5515 SK Board to enable HRS notification and BAS notification. - 5.
+Press OK on the SK Board to enable HRS notification and BAS notification. - 5.
 You can view the heart rate and battery level of the Heart Rate Sensor on GRUart.